-This term is one of those weird terms that are used by ophthalmologists that no one really understands.
+This term is one of those weird terms used by ophthalmologists that no one can really understand.
 However, uveitis just means inflammation of the uveal tract.
-Uveitis can lead to the inflammation of the iris and the structures associated with it.
+Uveitis can lead to inflammation of the iris and its structures.

 Many signs and symptoms are associated with uveitis.
 These symptoms include redness of the eye and cloudiness of the eye.
-The eye can also become sensitive to light.
+The vision can also become sensitive to light.

-A number of things can cause uveitis.
-However, most of the diseases that cause uveitis are usually infectious in nature.
+Several things can cause uveitis.
+However, most of the diseases that cause uveitis are usually infectious.
 Cancer and other metabolic diseases are also among the causes of uveitis in dogs.

 It’s normal to worry about your dog.
 If you notice anything shady with those beguiling eyes, then you should take some action.

 Here are some smart steps that you should take:

 Animals usually share their eye issues.
 However, you should never assume that you can share your eye drops with your dog.
 Avoid using any medication or method you might use for your eye issues.